Equivariant iterated loop space theory and permutative G-categories: The operads , , and

 where $j = j_1+\cdots + j_k$, to be the composite

 obtained by first taking coproducts of maps and then composing.
-Here $\sP(^j\!U,^k\!U)$ is the set of injections $^j\!U\rtarr ^k\!U$.
+Here $\sV(^j\!U,^k\!U)$ is the set of injections $^j\!U\rtarr ^k\!U$.
 The operad axioms \cite[1.1]{MayGeo} are easily verified. \end{defn}

-As recalled briefly in \S\ref{App}, there is an $E_{\infty}$ operad of $G$-spaces, denoted $\sL_G$, whose $j^{th}$-space is the space of linear isometries $U^j\rtarr U$, where $U$ here is a complete $G$-universe.
-Remembering that taking sets to the free $\bR$-modules they generate gives a coproduct-preserving functor from sets to $\bR$-modules, we see that $\sP_G$ is a categorical analogue of $\sL_G$.
+Remembering that taking sets to the free $\bR$-modules they generate gives a coproduct-preserving functor from sets to $\bR$-modules, we see that $\sV_G$ is a categorical analogue of the linear isometries operad $\sL_U$.

 There is a parallel definition that uses products instead of coproducts.